LinkNacional/integration-rede-for-woocommerce/README.txt

 Q: Is 3DS authentication supported?
 A: Yes, the plugin supports 3DS authentication for secure transactions.

-== Changelog ==
-# 4.1.1 - 2025/11/04
-* Fix installment calculation in shortcode form.

-# 4.1.0 - 2025/10/08
-* New style for gateway settings.
-* More detailed descriptions in the settings.

 Q: Can I process refunds through the plugin?
 A: Yes, refunds can be processed directly from the WooCommerce admin dashboard.